Hugh Laurie

 Hugh Laurie Now

 In 2023, Hugh Laurie lent his voice to the animated film "The Amazing Maurice", an adaptation of Terry Pratchett's novel.
-He voiced the main character - a cheeky cat named Maurice, who helps a rat pack escape from rat catchers.
+He voiced the main character - a cheeky cat named Maurice, who helps a group of rats escape from exterminators.
 In November of the same year, the mini-series "All the Light We Cannot See" premiered on Netflix, in which Laurie played Etienne LeBlanc, one of the central characters.

 A scene from the mini-series 'All the Light We Cannot See'